LogoLogo

 You can set the payload at 2 levels.

 Global Level: In the Global Level, you define the payload for the API.
 To define the payload, just enter the JSON payload in the code block.
 Please ensure that it should be a valid JSON.
 For invalid JSON, an error will be shown in the UI.
-If the given payload is correct, it will deploy a tree view. you can add static or dynamic fields, create variables and add the display term flexibly using the tree formation that enables you to assign values to the parameters based on parent and child objects.
+If the given payload is correct, it will deploy a tree view. you can add static or dynamic fields, create variables, and add the display term flexibly using the tree formation that enables you to assign values to the parameters based on parent and child objects.

 The payload you entered will be displayed in the following tree view.